Solar Radiation Ramping Events Modeling Using Spatio-temporal Point Processes: Model and Prediction

-Another method we use for recovery of the parameters is the Maximum-Likelihood (ML) method.
-Following \citep{juditsky2020convex}, we additionally assume that for every $t$, random variables $\omega_{tk}$ are conditionally independent across locations $k$ given the past history $\boldsymbol \omega^{t-1}$, so that conditional probabilities are separable.
-Below are definitions of the likelihood objective functions for the proposed model in both single and multi-state cases.
+\textit{Maximum-Likelihood (ML) method: } Following \citep{juditsky2020convex}, we additionally assume that for every $t$, random variables $\omega_{tk}$ are conditionally independent across locations $k$ given the past history $\boldsymbol \omega^{t-1}$, so that conditional probabilities are separable.
+In particular, we define the following likelihood objective function. where